CDCES Exam Construction and Scoring

 Exam Construction

 CBDCE develops the Certification Exam for Diabetes Care and Education Specialists (formerly Certification Exam for Diabetes Educators), with the technical assistance of a testing agency.
 The two organizations work together to construct and validate the exam.
-The Exam consists of 200 multiple choice questions given over a four (4) hour period.
+Through June 30, 2024, the Exam consists of 200 multiple choice questions given over a four (4) hour period.
+Beginning on July 1, 2024, the Exam will consist of 175 multiple choice questions given over a four (4) hour period.

 Practice or Job Analysis Survey